 Selecting Conversion Pages

-The most commonly tracked types of conversion pages are “thank you” pages.
+The most commonly tracked types of conversion pages are “thank you” (or conversion confirmation) pages.
 Thank you pages are pages that visitors are redirected to immediately after they submit a form, or download a piece of content on your website.

 Other types of conversion pages you could choose to track may include: high-value content pages, log-in pages, registration pages, contact us pages, pricing pages, free trial pages, and “request a demo” pages.